Stratification theorems for exponential sums in families: Algebraically uniform stratification, I

 \section{Algebraically uniform stratification, I}

 In this section, we start by proving the simpler Theorem~\ref{th-algebraic-dependency}, which avoids some of the complications of the most general statement.
 However, since it doesn't really involve any more work, we proceed in the setting of Theorem~\ref{th-general-kl-trace}, i.e., with a general adapted trace function instead of simply a function of the form $\chi(g(x))$.
+In other words, we prove Theorem~\ref{th-general-kl-trace} with parameter space $\mathbf{M}=\Aa^r_{\Zz}$.